Components

 The recommended arrangement of buttons in dialogs is to place them side-by-side.

-Confirming actions appear to the right of dismissive actions.
+Confirming actions appear above dismissive actions.

 Button labels